|

 The macro starts by looking for a paired (or

-the current document, then deletes the temporary file from the
+the end of the current document, then deletes the temporary file from

 This method helps ensure that only the most